Datamation/CROL-WebApp/doc.md

   ```
   vagrant up --provider=virtualbox
   ```
-  And wait for it to start up
+  And wait for it to start up...
   ```
   ==> default: Machine booted and ready!
   ==> default: Checking for guest additions in VM...